sngina/Anitas--kitchen/README.md

 STELLA NGINA

 Description
-Its a website that expalins more about my fev music band
+Its a website that describes Annitas kitchen.

 Prerequisites
 You need to have git installed You can install it with the following command in your terminal $ sudo apt install git-all